-50. Heavily indebted countries require debt relief to restore them to a path of debt sustainability.
+- 50. Heavily indebted countries require debt relief to restore them to a path of debt sustainability.
 But sovereign debt restructurings are often initiated too late and remain too slow and shallow, reflecting challenges with coordinating a diverse and changing set of creditors.
 The ad-hoc nature of debt resolution processes add uncertainty to the timeline and outcomes.
 Restructurings often do not provide sufficient fiscal space for necessary SDG investment, and result in profound economic and social costs.
 Restructurings should also account for the development needs of the indebted countries during the restructuring process.
-A more development-oriented international debt architecture in which all creditors effectively participate could ensure efficient, fair, predictable, coordinated, timely and orderly restructurings, building on the call made in the Addis Ababa Action Agenda.
+A more development-oriented international debt architecture in which all creditors effectively participate could ensure efficient, fair, predictable, coordinated, timely and orderly restructurings, building on the call made in the Addis Ababa Action Agenda. - a) Building on the ongoing efforts, we encourage-call on the G20 to further strengthen the Common Framework by: expanding coordinated debt treatments to highly indebted countries, including small island developing States, which are currently ineligible; standardizing debt service suspension during negotiations; developing a user manual for debtors with clear timelines; and developing an accessible guideline for assessing comparability of treatment (CoT) and refining tools for enforcing CoT.
+We encourage debtor countries that need debt relief to actively seek debt treatments and pre-emptive debt restructuring.